spryker/docker-sdk/docs/07-deploy-file/02-deploy.file.reference.v1.md

 {% info_block infoBox "Merged deploy files" %}

 If you include a deploy file, the included deploy file is merged with the original one.
 The final deploy file is used to build the application.
-You can find it at `/{DOCKER_SDK_DIRECTORY}/deployment/default/project.yml`.
+To check how the final deploy file looks without stopping containers, run `docker config {DEPLOY_FILE_NAME}`.
+For example, if your main deploy file is `deploy.dev.yml`, run `docker config deploy.dev.yml`.
+The command parses the included deploy files and returns the merged file and validation errors, if any.

 {% endinfo_block %}